youennf/draft-ietf-avtcore-rtp-sframe/draft-thatcher-avtcore-rtp-sframe.md

 # RTP Packetization of a media frame encrypted by SFrame

-In order to packetize SFrame into RTP, packetization is done twice, once before SFrame encryption using media-format-specific RTP packetization into one large RTP packet, and once after SFrame encryption using SFrame-specific RTP packetization into many smaller RTP packets.
+In order to packetize SFrame into RTP, packetization is done in 2 stages.
+In the first stage, before SFrame encryption, media is packetized into RTP packets in a way specific to the media format.
+In the second stage, each RTP packet from the first stage is packetized into RTP packets in a way specific to SFrame.
-SFrame encryption is applied to the payload of output the media-format-specific RTP packetization, and SFrame-specific RTP packetization is applied to the output of the SFrame encryption.
+SFrame encryption is applied to the payload of each RTP packet between the first and second stages.

-For example, if a media frame to be encrypted by SFrame is encoded using VP8, the media frame is first packetized according to {{!RFC7741}} into one big RTP packet.
-The VP8 RTP payload of the big RTP packet is then encrypted using SFrame, resulting in an SFrame-encrypted RTP payload of VP8.
-SFrame-specific packetization is then applied to SFrame-encrypted RTP payload of VP8, resulting in many smaller RTP packets.
+For example, if a media frame to be encrypted by SFrame is encoded using VP8, the media frame is first packetized according to {{!RFC7741}} into one RTP packets with VP8-specific payloads.
+Each of those VP8 RTP payloads are then encrypted using SFrame, resulting in an SFrame-encrypted RTP payload of VP8.
+SFrame-specific packetization is then applied to the SFrame-encrypted RTP payload of VP8, resulting in RTP packets with SFrame-specific RTP payloads.

 SFrame-specific packetization is done by first breaking up the output of SFrame encryption into fragments, and then prepending some fragment metadata necessary for depacketization.
 Finally,